rollyourown-xyz/ryo-website-content/content/rollyourown/projects/control_node/index.md

 {{< highlight "warning" "macOS setup is untested">}}

 We have currently been unable to test any of the macOS-based virtual machine options for compatibility with a rollyourown.xyz control node and scripts.
-Please consider contributing [LINK TO RELEVANT PAGE HERE] if you can help us with this.
+[Please consider contributing](/collaborate) if you can help us with this.

 {{< /highlight >}}